 Making biogas work harder in India

 GPS Renewables is a waste-to-energy technology company that is pioneering the development of clean and low-cost technology for waste management solutions in India and abroad.
-By using cutting edge monitoring tools, the company is exemplifying how to make biogas from animal manure and agricultural waste an appealing, reliable energy source for businesses including hotels and universities.
+By using cutting edge monitoring tools, the company is exemplifying how to make biogas from industrial food waste an appealing, reliable energy source for businesses including hotels and universities.
 GPS currently manages over 50 tonnes of waste a day.

 Haileybury Youth Trust

 Building a solid future for young people in Uganda

 Haileybury Youth Trust is a charity training young people in Uganda to build sustainable buildings using blocks made of compressed earth, a low-cost, carbon-saving alternative to the environmentally damaging fired brick.

 As well as preventing deforestation and drastically reducing CO2 emissions, the buildings are transforming communities, including sanitation facilities, housing and new schools, whilst simultaneously being sympathetic to the surrounding landscape.
 The skills that the young people are learning are helping create employment opportunities in one of the fastest growing populations in Africa.